Google Penalties and Solutions

 Unnatural backlinks penalties often causes a steep drop in Google Search visibility.

 When it comes to on-page content violations, which Google refers to either by calling out “Spam Problems” or “Major Spam Problems” (occasionally referred to as Pure Spam) there’s a distinction which depends on the gravity of the spam issue.
 Sites flagged as major spam usually consist of scraped or auto generated content, are often hosted on free hosts and / or on throw-away domains.
 Which means site is in irredeemable situation.
-Site operator query in google search typically returns ‘zero’ results.
-In this case, it is better to create new website.

 Major or pure spam penalties trigger a complete removal from Google Search